lizrush/the-ada-network/CoC.md

 If another member communicates boundaries, such as "stop DMing me", "leave me alone", or "I’m not discussing this with you", you are expected to comply immediately.

+Examples of harassment are considered sustained or continuing patterns after being warned about the behavior.

 ## Content limitations
 Classes of content which we deem to be unsuitable for the group include: